nstack/stackhut/docs/using_service/json_rpc.rst

     }

 As before we receive a JSON-RPC response object, however this time the ``result`` field has been replaced with an ``error`` field, an object with an error code, a human readable text message, and an optional ``data`` sub-object with further information.
-You can use this data to handle the error as required within your code. (*NOTE* - the error codes are as those defined by the `JSON-RPC spec <http://www.jsonrpc.org/specification#error_object>`_.).
+You can use this data to handle the error as required within your code

+.. note:: The error codes are as those defined by the `JSON-RPC spec <http://www.jsonrpc.org/specification#error_object>`_.

 We hope this shows how you can call any StackHut service from your code - you may either use an existing JSON-RPC library or roll your own functions to make the request and handle the response respectively.